marklewis01/react-materialui-starter/README.md

-Demo: To help illustrate the project I have published it on FireBase Hosting: [Demo](https://material-ui-mobx-starter.firebaseapp.com/)
+Demo: To help illustrate the project I have published it on Firebase Hosting: [Demo](https://material-ui-mobx-starter.firebaseapp.com/)

 > This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).